top of page

 Why aren’t we doing it?

-One of the main reasons for lack of documentation is managers have not received training on best practices in HR.
-Oftentimes, employers promote their top performing employee into management, overlooking the need to provide training on the basic job duties the new manager is expected to perform.
-As a result, managers are unable to compose a detailed corrective action form, a clear-cut performance review form, and are unsure how to have effective conversations with their employees.
+One of the main reasons for the lack of documentation is that managers have not received training on best practices in HR.
+Oftentimes, employers promote their top-performing employee into management, overlooking the need to provide training on the basic job duties the new manager is expected to perform.
+As a result, managers do not have the tools to compose a detailed corrective action form or a clear-cut performance review form, and are unsure how to have effective conversations with their employees.
 In addition, managers (like most human beings) often fear conflict situations.
-Sometimes a manager is so afraid that they will say something wrong to an employee and get the company in trouble, that they will avoid difficult conversations at all costs.
+Sometimes, a manager is so afraid that they will say something wrong to an employee and get the company in trouble, that they will avoid difficult conversations at all costs.

-There is also the mindset that creating documentation is time consuming.
-This goes hand-in-hand with lack of training, as well as lack of a solid policy and procedure.
-Proper documentation can take time for someone who is not well-versed, but the flip side is that when situations are not effectively written down, the ensuing employee relations issues end up taking much more time and energy.
+There is also the mindset that creating documentation is time-consuming.
+This goes hand-in-hand with a lack of training and a lack of a solid policy and procedure.
+Proper documentation can take time for someone who is not well-versed.
+Still, the flip side is that employee relations issues take much more time and energy when situations are not effectively documented.

 What makes documentation so important?